MatchGroup/Open-Source-Resources/README.md

 ## Copyrights

-Source code contained within open source repositories must include the following copyright notice at the top of every file.
+Source code contained within open source repositories ***must*** include the following copyright notice at the top of every file.

 ```
 //
 //  All Contributions by Match Group
 //
-//  Copyright © <years> <brand> (Match Group, LLC)
+//  Copyright © <year-range> <brand> (<legal-entity>)
 //
 //  Licensed under the Match Group Modified 3-Clause BSD License.
-//  See https://github.com/<organization>/<repository>/blob/main/LICENSE for license information.
+//  See https://github.com/<github-organization>/<repository>/blob/main/LICENSE for license information.
 //
 ```

-> Replace `<years>`, `<brand>`, `<organization>` and `<repository>` with the correct values.
-The range of years starts the year that any code included in the project was first publicly available, followed by a hyphen (`-`) and ends with the current year.
+> Replace `<year-range>`, `<brand>`, `<legal-entity>`, `<github-organization>` and `<repository>` with the correct values.
+The year range starts the year that any code included in the project was first publicly available, followed by a hyphen (-) and ends with the latest year that new code was added.
 If the years are the same, for example if this is the first time the code is being open sourced, include only the current year (without a hyphen).
+For many projects the legal entity will be Match Group, LLC.

 Here is a Tinder brand example: